PoisotLab/ms_metaweb_transfer/README.md

 which assumes that the $S^2$ interactions in a pool of $S$ species have been examined, either through literature surveys or expert elicitation.
 Supp.
 Mat.
 1 provides some guidance as to the type of sampling effort that should be prioritized.
-Although RDPG was able to maintain very high predictive power when interactions were missing, the addition of false positive interactions was immediately detected; this suggests that it may be appropriate to err on the side of "too many" interactions when constructing the initial metaweb to be
+While RDPG was able to maintain very high predictive power when interactions were missing, the addition of false positive interactions was immediately detected; this suggests that it may be appropriate to err on the side of "too many" interactions when constructing the initial metaweb to be